luanfs/py-ppm/README.md

 -------------------------------------------------------

-1) Configuration parameters (initial condition, number of grid cells, time step, testcase, etc) must be set in par/configuration.par

-2) Choose the simulation to be run in configuration.par (1, 2...)
+1) Choose the simulation to be run in configuration.par (1, 2...) and set the parameters in the respective simulation .par file.

-3) Run using "python3 main.py" in terminal.
+2) Run using "python3 main.py" in terminal.

-4) Output is written in graphs/.
+3) Output is written in graphs/.

 ----------------------------------------------------------
 References: